"There has been a brewery in Bruges on this location for at least five centuries."

 Leon Maes became owner of the brewery in 1856, he was also referred to as “Henri the first”.
 A few years later a second Henri became in charge over the brewery, together with his brother.
 With the Industrial Revolution came also new brewing techniques and Henri travelled to England, eager to learn all about it.
 After his return the brothers invested in the brewery, but both brothers die at a very young age.

-The family guides the Halve Maan brewery through WW I and around 1930 a third Henri becomes in charge.
+The family guides brewery De Halve Maan through WW I and around 1930 a third Henri becomes in charge.
 In case you still wonder where the name “Straffe Hendrik” (Strong Hendrik) originates… The beer itself was developed by Henri IV (the fourth “Hendrik”) and his daughter Véronique.
 She renovated the brewery in 1997 and decided to put more focus on the café and restaurant.
 She also added the museum where you can experience some unique Belgian brewing history.
 The brewing production came to a halt.

 In 2005 Xavier Vanneste, sixth generation and son of Véronique Maes, installed new tanks and a modern installation.
 He picked up the brewing production again and pretty soon the new “Brugse Zot” beer became a succes.
 The brand “Straffe Hendrik” was acquired by another brewery in the 1980’s but since 2008 it is back in the hands of Brouwerij De Halve Maan.